axiom-crypto/axiom-sdk-client/readme.md

 # @axiom-crypto/client

-This repository is split into 3 components:
+This repository is split into 4 components:

 - `client`: Contains the Axiom CLI interface and developer-facing AxiomCircuit exports
 - `circuit`: Handles lower-level interface with Wasm circuit libraries
 - `harness`: Test harness for `client`
-- `react`: Axiom React component for proving in React/Next.js dApps
+- `react`: Axiom component and hook for proving circuits in React/Next.js dApps

 ## Convenience scripts